 - Cabinet Materials – The framework of your outdoor kitchen can be covered with concrete, stucco, brick, natural stone like marble, granite, limestone, slate, river rock, and flagstone, wood, or stainless steel.
-When choosing cabinet facings, select materials with easy-to-clean finishes and colors that complement your home’s architectural style and materials.
+When choosing cabinet facings, select materials with easy-to-clean finishes and colors that complement your home’s architectural style.

-- Countertops – Countertops for your outdoor kitchen can be made from natural stone like granite, marble, and slate, cultured stone (man-made materials), concrete, brick pavers, ceramic tile, and stainless steel.
+- Countertops – Countertops for your outdoor kitchen can be made from natural stone like granite, marble, and slate.
+Materials like cultured stone, concrete, brick pavers, ceramic tile, and stainless steel are also available.
 Select countertop materials that are easy to clean and maintain in outdoor weather conditions.

 Provide Overhead Shelter

-For maximum use and year-round enjoyment of your outdoor kitchen, make sure you provide overhead shelter against sun, rain, and wind.
-If your kitchen is located on a patio or deck next to the house, you can extend your roof line with a patio cover.
-If you locate your kitchen away from the house on a remote terrace, you can have a free-standing covered structure with a patio cover or pergola.
+You want to make sure you get maximum use and year-round enjoyment of your outdoor kitchen.
+Make sure you provide overhead shelter against sun, rain, and wind.
+If your kitchen is located on a patio or deck next to the house, you can extend your roofline with a patio cover.
+If your kitchen is away from the house, consider a free-standing patio cover or pergola.

 Don’t Forget the Extras

-After you’ve designed your kitchen and selected all of your materials, make a checklist and don’t forget about the extras that will make your outdoor kitchen complete:
+After you’ve designed your outdoor kitchen and selected your materials, make a checklist for the extras that will complete your outdoor kitchen: